 On too many occasions fate has intervened in TLBP where a veteran, having agreed to sign, has sadly passed away before the book could be presented for signature.
 Ironically, today’s post – a successful entry from neighboring Barbados – resulted from the passing of a veteran I never knew, but evidently owe a great deal to, 108-year-old- Anne Robson.

 Robson’s passing, as the oldest female British Army veteran, spurred a search to find a living successor by the Women’s Royal Army Corps Association (WRAC) – the only charity supporting female British Army veterans.
-That search turned up Jamaican native, Ena Joyce St. Clare Collymore Woodstock, presently residing in Barbados who turned 104 as of 10 September 2021.
+That search turned up Jamaican native, Ena Joyce St. Clare Collymore Woodstock, presently residing in Barbados who turned 106 on 10 September 2023.
+TLBP was a privileged online guest to the family’s wonderful family celebration at her daughter Marguerite Woodstock Riley’s home in Barbados.
+There is no denying the incredible legacy Ena has created within her family, community, and wider Caribbean.

 Early years and prelude to war